 The FCC Group's strategic planning process entails the identification of objectives to be met in each activity area, based on the improvements to be introduced, the market opportunities present and the level of risk considered acceptable.
 On the basis of this process, the Group designs operating plans specifying the targets to be achieved each year.

-Progress toward the targets established during the planning process is reviewed periodically, analysing irregularities revealed at all levels of responsibility and taking the appropriate corrective measures.
+Progress toward the targets established during the planning process is reviewed periodically along with the evolution of risks, analysing irregularities revealed at all levels of responsibility and taking the appropriate corrective measures.